 How This Guide Works

 We'll be using Vector to accomplish this task.
-Vector is a popular open-source utility for building observability pipelines.
+Vector is a popular open-source observability data platform.
 It's written in Rust, making it lightweight, ultra-fast and highly reliable.
-And we'll be deploying Vector as a daemon.
+And we'll be deploying Vector as a agent.

 What We'll Accomplish

-Vector is powerful utility and we're just scratching the surface in this guide.
+Vector is powerful tool and we're just scratching the surface in this guide.
 Here are a few pages we recommend that demonstrate the power and flexibility of Vector: